We updated the products we recommend in this article to help you get settled and stay safe in your new home.

 Now that you’ve signed on the dotted line, it’s time to get ready for the big move.
-If this is your first home, you might be surprised at all the things you need that don’t come with your new house.
+If you’re a first-time home buyer, you might be surprised at all the things you need that don’t come with your new house.

 To make sure you’re not caught unaware, we’ve put together this guide of all the day-to-day essentials you’ll want to have on hand to make sure you enjoy every minute of your new abode.